 The choice of the screen format mainly depends on the planned application (slide-show, computer screen presentation, normal TV, watching DVD) and of course also from the applied projector (slide projector, 4:3-beamer, 16:9-beamer).
 In the following chapters, by means of many practical examples it is explained what is seen on the screen by using a certain combination of projector and screen format.

 Screen size, image size and masking

 In this chapter, we will first clarify some few important terms related to the size of the screen.
-For example, those who choose a screen in our Screen-Shop will always get two size indications: the screen size and the actual size for the image that is projected on it.
+For example, those who buy a screen will often get two size indications: the screen size and the actual size for the image that is projected on it.
 Both sizes are important to consider when buying a screen.
 Finally, one wants to know the size of the image that is finally seen on the screen, and on the other side, it is also important to know how much space the screen will need on the wall for assembling it.

 Let us look at the adjoining image where the measures are drawn in.
 The blue arrow heads measure the actual screen size; the red arrow heads measure the actual image size.
 We immediately recognize that the screen size differs from the image size by a black frame that is also described as masking or marginal frame.
 Here, it is to be mentioned that there are also some light screens that do not have such a black frame in which the size of the screen is equal to the size of the image, as for example a Tripod screen.
 Now the question arises why the screens are masked with a black marginal frame.
 What is the purpose of such a black frame?